mufid/rails-static-router/README.md

     bundle install
     bundle exec appraisal install

-After Appraisal installed, use this command to run the test:
+After Appraisal installed, use this command to run all the test:

     bundle exec appraisal rake test

+To run against only specific Rails version, you can specify it with `BUNDLE_GEMFILE`.
+For example, if you want to run only against Rails 5.2, you can execute command below.

+    BUNDLE_GEMFILE=gemfiles/rails52.gemfile bundle exec rake test

 To test it agains multiple Ruby version, you may want to use rvm.
 For example: